 You write and continue to advise me to avoid pension scams.
 I have researched the company I am moving it to and will again confirm the below

-- They are regulated by the FCA – whilst capital is at risk- it provides the same level protection as you do.
+- They are regulated by the Financial Conduct Authority – whilst capital is at risk- it provides the same level protection as you do.

 - The two funds are with State Street and Blackrock – with billions under management